TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-skype.md

     cloudEnvironments="public"
  />

-# app protection policies are not working for Skype for Business on iOS and Android devices
+# App protection policies are not working for Skype for Business on iOS and Android devices.

 ## **Recommended steps**